 10. Paint Together

-Painting has become a huge trend, which is why it would make a great date idea.
+Painting has become a huge trend, which is why it would make a great Valentine’s day date ideas.
 You could gather all of the supplies and invite your date to your home where you all could laugh, enjoy some appetizers and drinks, and paint the night away.

 However, you could also go to one of the trendy paint galleries that are popping up in most major cities where they supply the food, supplies, and tips on painting too.
 This would be a great way to create a keepsake of your relationship whether it’s the first date, or you’ve been together 20 years.